What to Do in Lima (2025): The Best 20 Activities

 5. Larcomar Shopping Center

 Enjoy a cool shopping experience at Larcomar, conveniently located in front of the Marriott Hotel.
-This place has many restaurants offering diverse meals, coffees, desserts, and more, all of this with a magnificent view to the ocean.
+This place has many restaurants offering different meals, coffees, desserts, and more, all of this with a perfect view to the ocean.
 And, of course, don’t miss the chance to explore the many stores for a nice shopping experience.
 We loved also to eat a crepes or to have a happy hour drink at TGI Fridays.

 6. Malecon of Miraflores